 I spoke to some friends and acquaintances recently who work in accounting operations.
 “Why do you like your work?”
 I asked them.
 “Do you have any advice for others who want to work in bookkeeping, payroll, billing, accounts payable and accounts receivable, credit and collections, financial data entry or other accounting jobs?”

 Some are just starting in accounting.
+Some work as temps.
 Others are closing in on retirement.
 Surprisingly, their answers are similar.
 Here are the five primary reasons they gave for choosing a career in accounting operations:

 1. Passion for the work